The Madrid Open is a tennis tournament that takes place in May each year in the Manzanares Park Tennis Center in Madrid Spain.

 Dates

-The 2023 Madrid Open tennis tournament will take place from the 26th of April to the 7th of May 2023.
+The 2023 Madrid Open tennis tournament took place from the 24th of April to the 7th of May 2023.

-The tournaments in Madrid will be held at the same time as the L’Open 35 de Saint Malo, which is being held from the 1st to the 7th of May 2023.
+The ATP and WTA tournaments in Madrid were held at the same time as the L’Open 35 de Saint Malo and the Catalonia Open tennis tournaments, which were held from the 1st to the 7th of May 2023.

 Tickets

-Tickets for the 2023 tournament in Madrid are now on sale through the official tournament website, with ticket prices starting from €10.
+Tickets for the 2023 tournament in Madrid were sold through the official tournament website, with ticket prices starting from €10.

 Players

-The official entry list for 2023 has not yet been released but below is a selection of top ATP and WTA players that entered the Madrid Open in 2022.
+The official entry list for 2023 has now been released and below is a selection of top ATP and WTA players that played in the 2023 Madrid Open.

 ATP Madrid Players